ostackdoc/ostackdoc-docs/docs/test-env-example.md

 !!!
 Important "Setting root access in Ubuntu"
     During the default installation of `Ubuntu` server we do not have an option for setting `root password`.
 Suggested `admin` account during the installation is `ostack` with password of your choice.
 Once the installation is over logging to your admin account and set a password for the `root` account.
 Also enable `PermitRootLogin yes` in `/etc/ssh/sshd_config` to enable `root` access via `ssh` as we require it during the deployment via Ansible play playbooks

 !!!
-Info "Remaining space of the OS diks"
+Info "Remaining space of the OS disk"
     Keep the remaining space in-allocated since we are going to use them later for few other uses

 !!!
 Note "Installing Ubuntu Server"